-The Bracton Centre is part of a new Law and History Network, a collaboration between Exeter, Bristol and Cardiff.
-The Network hosts an online seminar series, and has great sessions lined up for autumn 2022.
+The Bracton Centre is part of the Law and History Network, a collaboration between Exeter, Bristol and Cardiff.
+The Network hosts an online seminar series, and has great sessions lined up for 2023.
 Find out more.

 If you have a query about our research, or you would like to present a proposal for potential collaborative work, please contact us.